Vada Chennai: Plot

 After Anbu and Kannan eliminate Pazhani, Thambi arranges for them to be sheltered by Guna.
-While Guna initially plans to send the two men far away for their safety, his wife Chandra persuades him to instead send his own brother, Shankar, to prison in Anbu’s place arguing that the move would benefit everyone involved.
-Guna agrees, and Anbu and Kannan are placed on boats and sent into hiding.
-Within two days, Shankar is murdered in prison by Senthil while engaged in a compromising act with Raju.
-Devastated and guilt-ridden, Anbu vows his loyalty to Guna for life.
+Guna initially believing his brother committed the crime beats his brother Shankar despite Velu and Chandra's pleas for him to stop.
+Shankar tells him that he did not commit the crime as he is too scared to become a don like him and berates him for his upbringing as no one in the hood is willing to respect him since he is his brother.
+When Anbu and Kannan reveal to Guna that they committed the crime, Guna beats Anbu up and humiliates him in front of Velu, Siva, Shankar, and his henchmen, he also tells the duo that Pazhini is dead from his wounds which shocks them.
+Guna then plans to send the two men far away for their safety, his wife Chandra persuades him to instead send his own brother, Shankar, to prison in Anbu’s place arguing that the move would benefit everyone involved.
+Guna agrees, and Anbu and Kannan are placed on boats and sent into hiding with Siva.
+Shankar gains respect in Guna's block and does not take Mani's warning of Senthil seriously.
+Within two days, Shankar is caught in prison by Senthil when he witnesses Shankar engaged in a compromising homosexual act with Raju in the bathroom as Senthil used Raju to enter Guna's block as a spy and gain Shankar's trust which Raju manages to do as Shankar becomes aroused by him and forces him to engage in certain acts.
+Despite Shankar's pleas Senthil kicks him and refuses to listen to him, he also has Raju tell the police that Shankar accidentally slipped in the bathroom as Senthil murders Shankar despite Shankar repeatedly telling him that he did not commit the crime and only agreed to accept the crime on his brother's orders.
+A Devastated and guilt-ridden, Anbu vows his loyalty to Guna for life as Guna assures him that it is not his fault.
 Later, as Senthil seeks to secure a party leadership position, he surrenders to the authorities and proposes a truce with Guna.
 However, Guna soon discovers that Senthil has secretly submitted both his and Velu’s names to the police hit list.
 Meanwhile, Anbu approaches Padma's family to request her hand in marriage.
 Her father refuses, but with Kannan’s help, Anbu brings Padma to his home regardless.
-Simultaneously, Guna summons Anbu and outlines a plan for him to enter prison, gain Senthil’s trust, and ultimately eliminate him.
+Simultaneously, Guna and Velu summon Anbu and outlines a plan for him to enter prison, gain Senthil’s trust, and ultimately eliminate him.
+Raju warns Anbu that he will be in danger if Senthil's henchmen find out that he is the real culprit and that Guna is not as caring as Senthil which leaves Anbu to wonder whether Senthil is a better person than Guna.